How Young Adults Can Overcome The Barriers To Homeownership

 Are low interest rates on savings accounts to blame?

-In 2006, it was pretty easy to find a savings account that offered a 4% annual return on deposits and a handful of banks were even offering introductory rates as high as 6%.
+In 2006, it was easy to find a savings account offering a 4% annual return on deposits, and a handful of banks were even offering introductory rates as high as 6%.

 Today, you’re extremely hard-pressed to find a savings account that offers better than 1.5%.
 Some banks offer higher rates, but they’re tied to specific savings requirements, minimum balances, usage requirements, and other factors.